 Meet the Team

 The Community Corrections Fines and Fees Project is comprised of a team of experts in community corrections and criminal justice.
 Team members are from the University of Cincinnati, Drexel University, Indiana University–Bloomington, the University of Minnesota Law School, the University of Michigan Law School, Northeastern University, and Rutgers University.
-This project is made possible by a generous grant from the Laura and John Arnold Foundation.
-The CCFF Project Team is very grateful to the Laura and John Arnold Foundation for their support.
+This project is made possible by a generous grant from Arnold Ventures.
+The CCFF Project Team is very grateful to Arnold Ventures for their support.

 University of Cincinnati School of Criminal Justice